maciejk77/recipe-box/README.md

-This project was about building an recipes box using **Ruby on Rails**, gems i.e. **Paperclip**, **Simple-form**, **Bootstrap-SASS**, custom **HTML/CSS/SASS**,
+This project was about building a recipes box using **Ruby on Rails**, gems i.e. **Paperclip**, **Simple-form**, **Bootstrap-SASS**, custom **HTML/CSS/SASS**,

 ####Key learnings: